gridclub/Hack2O/index.md

 - *How large can teams be?*
     + We expect teams of maximum size 3.

+- *What if I can't find enough team members?*
+    + There will be a team formation session.
+It is a great opportunity to meet and work with new people and throw around interesting ideas.

 - *Are we expected to stick around all day?*
     + The hackathon space is available for the entire weekend, along with organizers being present for technical support.
 It is totally fine to get hacking from home or wherever - just turn up in person for the final decisions on Sunday.